-Prerequisites: Qualifying math score and successful completion of Linear Algebra or Multivariable Calculus or equivalent; Completion of both courses preferred
+Prerequisites: Successful completion of Linear Algebra or Multivariable Calculus or equivalent; Completion of both courses preferred

 Course Format: Individually Paced

 Recommended School Credit: One full year of high school credit equal to or greater than an AP class or one semester of college credit

 Differential Equations is an online and individually-paced course equivalent to the final course in a typical college-level calculus sequence.
 This course is a broad introduction to Ordinary Differential Equations, and covers all topics in the corresponding course at the Johns Hopkins Krieger School of Arts and Sciences.
 Computer based interactives, homework and quizzes help to reinforce concepts taught in the class.
 Online course materials supplement the required textbook.

 Each student is assigned to a CTY instructor to help them during their course.
 Students can contact their instructor via email with any questions or concerns at any time.
 Live one-on-one online review sessions can be scheduled as well to prepare for the graded assessments, which include quizzes, homework, midterm exams, and a cumulative final.
 Instructors use virtual classroom software allowing video, voice, text, screen sharing and whiteboard interaction.

 For a detailed list of topics, click the "List of Topics" tab.

 A textbook purchase is required for this course:

 Elementary Differential Equations by Boyce and DiPrima, 10th Ed.